Marcus Silcock

 -

 The Green Monk is out in the world.
 Collaborations with the paintings of Dali and Leonora Carrington.
 The green parrots of Garcia Lorca and Paul Celan.
-The queer erotics of swans.
-The mysteries of milk in Madrid.
-Soul suckings.
-Bazaars and border fluencies.
-Nomadic surrealist prose poems written in Krakow, Katowice, Madrid, London and more.
-And…
+The queer erotics of swans.… Read more.

 -